claudiact6/Weather/README.md

 # Weather

-A simple weather interface using the Openweathermap API ()
+A simple weather interface using the [Openweathermap API](https://openweathermap.org/api).